QIWI-API/qiwi-wallet-personal-docs/_payment_en.html.md

 ## List of invoices  {#list_invoice}

-Returns unpaid invoices issued to your wallet.
+Returns only unpaid invoices issued to your wallet.
 Invoices are placed in the list in reverse chronological order.

 By default, the list is paginated on 50 elements on each page.
 You can specify the number of elements on each page.
 You may use filters: invoice creation period of dates and starting invoice ID.